sergiogama/chatbot-using-predictive-analysis-with-wml-heart-failure/README.md

 1. The developer creates an IBM Watson Studio Workspace.
 2. IBM Watson Studio uses an Apache Spark service.
 3. IBM Watson Studio uses Cloud Object storage to manage your data.
-4. IBM Watson Studio uses a Jupyter Notebook to import data, train, and evaluate their model.
+4. IBM Watson Studio uses a Modeller Flow to import data, train, and evaluate their model.
 5. Data is imported and stored on Cloud Object Storage.
-6. Models trained via Jupyter Notebooks are deployed using the Watson Machine Learning service.
+6. Models trained via Modeller Flow are deployed using the Watson Machine Learning service.
+7. The developer creates an Node.js Action on IBM Cloud Functions to call WML service (API)
+8. The developer create Watson Assistant to deploy a chatbot <Link>
+9. Watson Assistant call the action on IBM Cloud Functions, send data collect as parameters.
-7. A Node.js web app is deployed on IBM Cloud, it calls the predictive model hosted on the Watson Machine Learning service.
+10. A Node.js web app is deployed on IBM Cloud, it connects Watson AssistantLearning service.
-8. A user visits the web app, enters their information, and the predictive model returns a response.
+11. A user visits the web app, enters their information, and the predictive model returns a response.

 !["architecture diagram"](doc/source/images/architecture.png)

 ## Included components

 * [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
+* [Modeller Flow](https://jupyter.org/): An open source web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.
+* [Watson Machine Learning](https://jupyter.org/): An open source web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.
-* [Jupyter Notebook](https://jupyter.org/): An open source web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.
+* [IBM Cloud Functions](https://jupyter.org/): An open source web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.
-* [PixieDust](https://github.com/pixiedust/pixiedust): Provides a Python helper library for IPython Notebook.
+* [Watson Assistant](https://github.com/pixiedust/pixiedust): Provides a Python helper library for IPython Notebook.
 * [Node.js](https://nodejs.org/): An open-source JavaScript run-time environment for executing server-side JavaScript code.

 ## Prerequisites